 Their war further fueled by the fact that they worked at different institutions; Marsh at the Peabody Museum of Natural History at Yale and Cope at the Academy of Natural Sciences in Philadelphia.

-The Bone Wars started in 1877 and ended in 1892, and between the two scientists it yeilded over 142 new species (of which only 32 are valid, both men had mistakenly identified and misidentified a great deal of their finds).
+The Bone Wars started in 1877 and ended in 1892, and between the two scientists, it yielded over 142 new species (of which only 32 are valid, both men had mistakenly misidentified plenty of their finds).

 At the end of the day, neither man actually cared for credit, and they certainly didn’t care for science during their rivalry, each just wanted to outdo the other.
 Sure, right now we can look back and say their rivalry hurtled palaeontology forward, but at the time, it was nasty business; and palaeontology can still get pretty sticky from time to time today as well.

-This was the Bone Wars, this has been me, and you’ve been reading Paleontology Made Easy.
+This was the Bone Wars, this has been me, and you’ve been reading Dinosaurs Made Easy.